liamgcollins/liamgcollins.github.io/_pages/about.md

 **About Me**

-I'm a fifth-year PhD student at the University of Texas at Austin co-advised by [Aryan Mokhtari](https://sites.utexas.edu/mokhtari/) and [Sanjay Shakkottai](https://sites.google.com/view/sanjay-shakkottai/home).
-I'm interested in understanding and improving ways to leverage data across many tasks via multi-task learning, particularly in federated and few-shot contexts.
+I am a fifth-year PhD student at the University of Texas at Austin co-advised by [Aryan Mokhtari](https://sites.utexas.edu/mokhtari/) and [Sanjay Shakkottai](https://sites.google.com/view/sanjay-shakkottai/home).
 Before UT, I completed my undergrad at Princeton University where I worked with [Yuxin Chen](https://yuxinchen2020.github.io/).
+I am broadly interested in many areas within AI/ML -- my research has explored topics including federated learning, meta-learning, multi-task learning, contrastive learning, and most recently, in-context learning and parameter-efficient fine-tuning of large language models (LLMs).

+**I am graduating in May 2024 and am currently on the industry job market.**

 My email is liamc at utexas dot edu.